Head of community Elizabeth Kinsey shares why we created a space for users to get more out of Slack

 Today, we’re hitting a new milestone with the launch of the Slack Community Forum.
-No matter how experienced you are with Slack, our forum supports questions and answers for you – whether you’re a developer trying to debug a Slack app created for your organisation, a user wanting to implement a Workflow Builder automation or just curious about how to use Slack’s features.
+No matter how experienced you are with Slack, our forum supports questions and answers for you—whether you’re a developer trying to debug a Slack app created for your organization, a user wanting to implement a Workflow Builder automation, or just curious about how to use Slack’s features.

 Senior writer Matt Haughey caught up with community group manager Elizabeth Kinsey to learn more about the forum, its design and what she hopes it will accomplish.